ukparliament/weeknotes.data-search/2018/23/index.md

 ### Corporate data

 [Dan](https://twitter.com/dasbarrett)'s been working a fair bit with David, Lew, and Noel on all things data integration-y.
-They've been trying working to improve the pipeline of work coming in and the quality of requests the pipes contain.
+They’ve been trying to improve the pipeline of work coming in and the quality of requests the pipes contain.
 They've also been trying to keep the endless email chains to a minimum and working out where we go next with our infrastructure.

 David went off to the [Biztalk 360 Integrate 2018](https://www.biztalk360.com/integrate-2018/) conference and returned with an assortment of Biztalk stickers.
 Which at least makes a pleasant change from Users First and Being Bold.